How to Find & Contact Micro-Influencers (In-Depth Guide)

 Contacting and Pitching Influencers

-Within the influencer marketing industry, it’s generally agreed upon that a cold email pitch is not effective.
+It's generally agreed upon that an effective influencer marketing proposal shouldn't start with a cold email pitch.
 It’s much better to slowly begin circulating in the influencer’s world.

 Connect with them at an event, subscribe to their email newsletter, and share and respond to their content on social media.
 Many of the tools above can automate much of this pre-work for you, randomly liking influencers’ posts and tracking your efforts so you can confirm you did indeed create some touch points before you send your official pitch.